Old Hotel / Williams Ordinary / Love's Tavern

 Over the nearly two and a half centuries since its construction, the Hotel has been known as Love's Hotel, Love's Tavern, the Brick Tavern, and the Stagecoach Inn, in addition to Williams Ordinary.
 It was also an important site during the Civil War.
 Confederate General William H.C.
 Whiting used the tavern as his headquarters from Fall 1861 to March 1862, after which it remained under Federal occupation until the end of the war.
 Dumfries was raided by cavalry under General J.E.B.
 Stuart and his subordinates, Generals Fitzhugh Lee and W.H.F.
 Rooney Lee, on December 27th, 1862.
 While human losses were light and the Federal troops successfully repulsed the assaults, the town was decimated by a day of Confederate artillery fire.
 After the battle, Stuart's men moved on to Occoquan and Burke's Station.

-During the FDR Administration, the WPA was tasked to restore the building.
-On May 13th, 1969, it was designated on the Virginia Landmark Register, and on November 12th, 1969, it was added to the National Register of Historic Places.
-The structure is owned by Prince William County and used as offices for their Historic Preservation Division.
+On May 13th, 1969, it was added to the Virginia Landmarks Register, and, on November 12th, 1969, to the National Register of Historic Places.
+By that time, the interior had been largely rebuilt; the floor plan had been drastically altered and very little original material remained.
+Today, the structure is owned by the county and used for its Historic Preservation Division.